seanwieler/hello-world/README.md

 # hello-world
-my first project on github
+This is my first project on github
+I am a student who is proficent in WP and Graphic Design.
+I am currently studying Advanced WP with emphasis on PHP coding.